LucasSilvaFerreira/GTF_manager/README.md

         print transcripts.transcript_name
 ```

-If you are interested in check the fields inside the gtf object, you can print this keys in the screen using the  'gtf' object.
+If you are interested in check the fields inside the gtf object, you can print this keys in the screen using the  `gtf` object.
 ```
     gtf.print_attrs_fields()  # list all attr possible inside Transcripts objects.
 ```